Jitdatascience/Getting-and-Cleaning-Data-Course-Project/README.md

 Course Assignment
 This is the course project for the Getting and Cleaning Data Coursera course.
 The R script, run_analysis.R, does the following:

-1. Download the dataset if it does not already exist in the working directory
+1. Download the dataset and saved in the working directory

-2. Load the activity and feature info
+2. Unzip and assing all the text file into dataframe, merged individual dataframe in one dataset

-3. Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation
+3. Extracts only the measurements on the mean and standard deviation for each measurement

 4. Loads the activity and subject data for each dataset, and merges those columns with the dataset